besmera/besmera.github.io/src/F21-CSCI355/1-SQLPart1.md

 SELECT SLEEP(1);

-INSERT INTO Tweet (text, user) SELECT "Sorry losers and haters, but my I.Q. is one of the highest -and you all know it!
-Please don't feel so stupid or insecure,it's not your fault", id FROM User where name = "Donald Trump";
+INSERT INTO Tweet (text, user) SELECT "had the weirdest, scariest, most bizarre dreams ever last night. wow.
+One of them was me trapped in a room with Kevin Jonas and an alien.", id FROM User where name = "Ariana Grande";

+SELECT SLEEP(1);

+INSERT INTO Tweet (text, user) SELECT "who ariane", id FROM User where name = "Ariana Grande";

 ```

 ## M:N JOIN Twitter

-1. Insert data into `Follow` for who Donald Trump should be following.
+1. Insert data into `Follow` for who Elon should be following.
 Remember he is incredibly busy so don't add everyone.
 Also recall that the twitter relationship is not reciprocal.

-2. Write the SQL statement that would be neccessary to display the twitter feed for Donald Trump.
+2. Write the SQL statement that would be necessary to display the twitter feed for Elon Musk.
 Recall that order is not guaranteed.

-3. Add a `Tweet` for someone who you had Donald Trump follow and someone who he did not follow.
+3. Add a `Tweet` for someone who you had Elon Musk follow and someone who he did not follow.

 4. Rerun your SQL statement to show the twitter feed.
+You should see only 1 new tweet, not 2.